kamimuraJP/test25001/replit.md

-# Employee Attendance Management System
+# Employee Status Management System

 ## Overview

-This is a modern employee attendance management system built with React/TypeScript frontend and Express.js backend.
-The application is designed for Japanese businesses and features real-time presence tracking, mobile clock-in functionality, and a large display view for office monitoring.
+This is a modern employee status management system built with React/TypeScript frontend and Express.js backend.
+The application is designed for Japanese businesses and features real-time presence status tracking, mobile status update functionality, and a large display view for office monitoring.
+The system focuses purely on status management without attendance tracking.

 ## User Preferences